China hunts for 'manipulators' as stocks tumble

 For the week, the CSI300 lost 10.4 percent and the SSEC fell 12.1 percent.

-Chinese stocks had more than doubled between November and mid-June, fuelled largely by retail investors using borrowed money.
+Chinese stocks had more than doubled between November and mid-June, fueled largely by retail investors using borrowed money.

 "This is happening against an (economic) growth backdrop that continues to look soft, as illustrated by the flat manufacturing survey this week," noted analysts at Barclays.